Marius586/Port-Windows-11-Xiaomi-Mi-9/guide/English/reinstall-en.md

 assign letter=y
 ```

 - If you get an error saying `The specified drive letter is not free to be assigned`, just restart your computer and try again from diskpart.
-Do not touch your tablet yet.
+Do not touch your phone yet.

 #### Exit diskpart
 ```diskpart